Last Modified: December 20, 2022

 If you’re still creating reports and performing manual data analyses in spreadsheets, then prepare to have your mind blown with Google Sheets add-ons.
 Google Sheets has gone beyond allowing users to create simple tables and basic functions.
 With add-ons, you can automate critical parts of your data analysis processes and even transform the way you handle and report information.
 However, not all add-ons are made equal.
 You’ll need to find the apps that suit your unique data analysis and reporting needs.
-This guide covers our picks for the top Google Sheets add-ons to take your data analysis and reporting to the next level.
+This guide covers our picks for the top Google Sheets add-ons (alternatively referred to as Google Sheets plugins or Google Sheets extensions) to take your data analysis and reporting to the next level.
 We’ll also go over a few critical details you need to know about these third-party apps before choosing one.

 What are add-ons for Google Sheets?Google Sheets add-ons are third-party applications that boost the spreadsheet program’s functionality.
 Most add-ons are designed for specific uses, functions, and features, including data analysis and reporting.
 Essentially, the best Google Sheets add-ons can put your spreadsheet tasks on steroids.
 They can take your raw data and turn it into powerful tools for data analysis and reporting purposes and processes.